logstash-plugins/logstash-filter-aggregate/README.md

 - after the final event, the map attached to task is deleted
 - in one filter configuration, it is recommanded to define a timeout option to protect the filter against unterminated tasks.
 It tells the filter to delete expired maps
 - if no timeout is defined, by default, all maps older than 1800 seconds are automatically deleted
+- all timeout options have to be defined in only one aggregate filter per task_id pattern.
+Timeout options are : `timeout, timeout_code, push_map_as_event_on_timeout, push_previous_map_as_event, timeout_task_id_field, timeout_tags`
-- finally, if `code` execution raises an exception, the error is logged and event is tagged '_aggregateexception'
+- if `code` execution raises an exception, the error is logged and event is tagged '_aggregateexception'

 ## Use Cases
 - extract some cool metrics from task logs and push them into task final log event (like in example #1 and #2)